-In Causal Friendliness scenario, the pair Charlie–Alice acts before Debbie–Bob in forward time, making the former the ``preparers'' and the latter the ``measurers''.
-In the time-reversed picture, however, Debbie–Bob acts before Charlie–Alice, thus reversing the roles of ``preparer'' and ``measurer''.
-At first glance, it may seem that as Charlie acts before Alice at a particular site of the whole scenario, this pair $(a,c)$ constitute a preparation and measurement in itself, where Charlie effectively prepares the system and Alice measures subsequently.
-Similar conclusions can be made for the other site where Debbie and Bob acts.
-However, this is not true.
-As already discussed, the events corresponding to $c$ and $d$ are Pseudo Events, as they are either eventually erased, or they end up corresponding to the outcomes $a$ and $b$ respectively.
-Therefore, we can only take the pair of events $(c,a)$ as a preparation, and the pair $(d,b)$ as a measurement, rather than splitting this up onto $a$ and $c$, and $b$ and $d$.
-This means the counterpart of the definition of \textbf{Operational Time Symmetry} applicable to this scenario does not involve reversing the entire temporal sequence $c \rightarrow a \rightarrow d \rightarrow b$ to $b \rightarrow d \rightarrow a \rightarrow c$.
+This means the counterpart of the definition of \textbf{Operational Time Symmetry} namely the \textbf{Axiological Time Symmetry} assumption applicable to this scenario does not involve reversing the entire temporal sequence $c \rightarrow a \rightarrow d \rightarrow b$ to $b \rightarrow d \rightarrow a \rightarrow c$.
 Instead, it reverses the temporal order of the grouped preparation and measurement events, namely $(c, a) \rightarrow (d, b)$, into $(d, b) \rightarrow (c, a)$.